 Are You Really Addicted to Marijuana?
 Is Anyone?

 More Americans are becoming aware that drug addiction is a disease and not a character flaw, but many continue to find it difficult to believe that marijuana addiction is real.
-This could be because they experimented with marijuana at one point and didn’t develop a problem, but more Americans than ever are entering treatment for marijuana addiction.
+This could be because they experimented with marijuana weed at one point and didn’t develop a problem, but more Americans than ever are entering treatment for marijuana addiction.

 Although smoking marijuana certainly can’t be recommended, there are several misconceptions about its use.
 While some argue that there is no “safe dosage” of marijuana, no deaths due to a marijuana overdose have ever been substantiated, though it should be noted that risk for death by other causes (car accidents, reckless behavior) increases while intoxicated.1 It’s estimated that you would need to smoke 19 pounds of marijuana in 15 minutes to die from pot, a likely physical impossibility.1 Others have argued that marijuana can cure illnesses.
 Although it can address symptoms such as nausea, muscle spasticity and a lack of appetite, there is no proof to date that marijuana alone can cure a sickness.2

-The most common debate centers around whether marijuana is addictive.
+The most common debate centers around whether is marijuana addictive.
 Although pot use does not spark a physical addiction, withdrawal symptoms from the substance can definitely be physical.3 And while fewer people are addicted to marijuana than cocaine or alcohol, marijuana addiction is very real.

 The National Institute on Drug Abuse states that 9% of people who use marijuana will become dependent on it, and that number jumps to 17% when use begins at younger ages (notably, teenagers).4